-At 45 Km northeast of Corfu Town lies the charming village "LOUTSES", at an altitude of 300 m above sea level, laying in the foothills of the east side of Mount Pantokrator, with the name derived from Albanian roots and meaning place with hole in the ground full of water!.
+At 45 Km northeast of Corfu Town lies the charming village "Loutses", at an altitude of 300 m above sea level, laying in the foothills of the east side of Mount Pantokrator, with its name derived from Albanian roots and meaning place with the hole in the ground full of water!.

-The village is surrounded by traditional olive groves, oak trees, crops and varying wildflowers.
+The village is surrounded by traditional olive groves, oak trees, abundant crops and many species of wildflowers.

-From every point of the village, you will discover even more picturesque views of the surrounding hills, the iridescent sea the local community.
+From every point of the village, you will discover even more picturesque views of the surrounding hills of Mount Pantokrator, the iridescent sea and feel part of the local community.

-The nearest beaches, the beautiful, Kalamaki, Apraos and St. Spyridon are considered excellent destinations for a most enjoyable holiday, and unmissable even for a mere visit.
+The nearest spectacular beaches, the beautiful, Kalamaki, Apraos and St. Spyridon are considered excellent destinations for a most enjoyable holiday, and unmissable even for a mere passing visit.

-Should you continue to the stone village of Old Perithia why not stop for lunch or an early evening meal and be tempted with age old Corfiot traditional dishes still lovingly cooked by some of the villagers elders.
+Should you continue to the stone village of Old Perithia why not stop for lunch or an early evening meal and be tempted with aged Corfiot traditional dishes, passed doen through the years and still lovingly cooked by some of the village elders.

 Sport & Nature